escamil - Hugo deployed website

 Review content in AWS RDS walkthru for comparison and cost information

-Knowing your IP Address will be helpful for security group later
+Knowing your IP Address to create security group with limited access

 Create EC2 Instance using latest AMI and preferred hardware type (t2.micro suitable for demo)